Tending the Flame

 There is a small kitchen onsite that you can use, with a fridge and microwave.
 There is no stove.

-Includes two lunches, one dinner, coffee, tea, and snacks
+Includes one lunch, one dinner, coffee, tea, and snacks

 Includes coffee, tea, and snacks